Strengthening Aviation Security Initiative

 The airport classification system provides cost effective support to the extension of security screening for aircraft between 20,000 and 30,000 kg maximum takeoff weight.
 Existing screening requirements remain for aircraft 30,000 kg and greater.

-The Australian Government is working with industry to build a more secure end-to-end supply chain for our air cargo exports, involving those who produce, move or uplift goods on an aircraft.
+The Australian Government is working with industry to build a more secure air cargo security supply chain for our air cargo exports.

-More information about the new air cargo security framework can be found on the Securing the Air Cargo Supply Chain Initiative page.
+More information about the air cargo security can be found on the Air Cargo Security webpage.

 Enquiries regarding the Strengthening Aviation Security Initiative can be sent to the Programme Assessment and Subsidy Payment Office firstname.lastname@example.org.